zeozeozeo/trash/README.md

   ```go-template
   {{ .Page.Metadata.bio | markdownify }}
   ```
-- `replace str "old" "new"`: Replace every occurence of `old` with `new` in string `str`
+- `replace "old" "new" str`: Replace every occurence of `old` with `new` in string `str`
-- `contains "string" "substring"`: Check if a string contains a substring
+- `contains "substring str"`: Check if a string contains a substring
-- `startsWith "string" "prefix"`: Check if a string contains a prefix
+- `startsWith "prefix str"`: Check if a string contains a prefix
-- `endsWith "string" "suffix"`: Check if a string contains a suffix
+- `endsWith "suffix str"`: Check if a string contains a suffix
-- `repeat "string" count`: Repeat the string `count` times
+- `repeat count str`: Repeat the string `count` times
 - `toUpper "string"`: Make a string uppercase
 - `toLower "string"`: Make a string lowercase
 - `title "string"`: Make all words start with a capital letter, e.g. `title "hello world"` -> `"Hello World"`
 - `strip "string"`: Remove all leading and trailing whitespace in a string
-- `split "string" "sep"`: Slice `string` into all substrings separated by `sep`
+- `split "sep" str`: Slice `str` into all substrings separated by `sep`
-- `fields "string"`: Split `string` around each instance of one or more consecutive whitespace characters
+- `fields "string"`: Split `str` around each instance of one or more consecutive whitespace characters
-- `count "string" "substr"`: Return the number of non-overlapping instances of `substr` in `string`
+- `count "substr" str`: Return the number of non-overlapping instances of `substr` in `str`

 #### Conditionals